Engaging a property agent for rental transactions

 The Tenancy Agreement covers the terms and conditions of the renting of a property, offering clauses relating to the main aspects of the tenancy to protect and balance the interests of both landlords and tenants.
 You can find the templates for the renting out of HDB flats and private residential properties, and for landlords and tenants, on CEA’s website.

-These templates are just a guide, and you are free to amend the template or negotiate the terms contained in the template with your agent to suit your needs and/or requirements.
+These templates are just a guide, and you are free to amend the template or negotiate the terms contained in the template with your property agent to suit your needs and/or requirements.

 The templates were drafted by the Digitalised Property Transactions Workgroup (DPTWG) - a workgroup comprising industry representative from across the real estate value chain and all key government agencies with touchpoints in the property transaction process.
 The DPTWG gathered input from other regulatory agencies and industry practitioners who are experienced in the residential property transaction process, to ensure that the templates provide a common standard that is fair to all parties in the transaction.

-Agent's Role
+Property Agent's Role

 When does the property agent’s role end in a rental transaction?

 Typically, a property agent’s role ends after the landlord and tenant sign the tenancy agreement and the property is handed over to the tenant.
-Property agents do not handle property management issues (e.g. facilitate repairs to faulty appliances or furniture during the course of the tenancy, collection of rental payments) as part of their estate agency work.
+Property agents do not handle property management issues (e.g., facilitate repairs to faulty appliances or furniture during the course of the tenancy, collection of rental payments) as part of their estate agency work.

-If you require help with property management during the tenancy, you should check with your agent whether he would be willing to provide this service and whether there would be a fee involved.
+If you require help with property management during the tenancy, you should check with your property agent whether he would be willing to provide this service and whether there would be a fee involved.

 For additional tips on engaging a property agent, visit www.cea.gov.sg/4steps.